eni9889/ppsideloader/README.md

 This is an Xcode project that will make installing ++ tweaks on a non-jailbroken device super simple.
 Tested on Xcode 7.3

+***Please note that in iOS 10 push notifications no longer work for some people :(.
+Follow the directions here for a workaround: http://www.twitlonger.com/show/n_1soqbs5***

 ***Please note that now apple expires certificates in 7 days for free developer account*** - https://www.reddit.com/r/jailbreak/comments/4hotx3/news_free_developer_account_installs_reduced_to_7/

 Supported Apps/Tweaks: